Bordinistarling/Bordinistarling/README.md

 ## Hello!

-I'm 48, live in Rio de Janeiro, Brazil and starting a new journey learning rust and kotlin and another knowledges.
+I'm Luiz, live in Rio de Janeiro, Brazil and starting a new journey learning rust and kotlin and another knowledges.